folio-org/raml-module-builder/README.md

  - DB_QUERYTIMEOUT
  - DB_CHARSET
  - DB_MAXPOOLSIZE
+ - DB_CONNECTION_RELEASE_DELAY
  - DB_EXPLAIN_QUERY_THRESHOLD

+The first five are mandatory, the others are optional.

 Environment variables with periods/dots in their names are deprecated in RMB because a period is [not POSIX compliant](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html) and therefore some shells, notably, the BusyBox /bin/sh included in Alpine Linux, strip them (reference: [warning in OpenJDK docs](https://hub.docker.com/_/openjdk/)).

+See the [Vert.x Async PostgreSQL Client Configuration documentation](https://vertx.io/docs/vertx-mysql-postgresql-client/java/#_configuration) for the details.

+The environment variable `DB_CONNECTION_RELEASE_DELAY` sets the delay in milliseconds after which an idle connection is closed.
+Use 0 to keep idle connections open forever.
+RMB's default is one minute (60000 ms).

 The environment variable `DB_EXPLAIN_QUERY_THRESHOLD` is not observed by Postgres itself, but is a value - in milliseconds - that triggers query